kpwhri/public_vdw_assets/StdVars.md

 1. Your sas environment, network configuration, and security policy does not prevent it.
 2. You want your users to have the benefit of any updates (e.g., fixes, new macros) as soon as they are released, without having to wait for you to update your local copy.
 3. You don't have the time or inclination to scrutinize updates to ensure their safety.
-4. You trust that those empowered to change this code (currently just Roy @ KPWA) will not do nefarious things to it.
+4. You trust that those empowered to change this code (currently [the KPWHRI organization owners](https://github.com/orgs/kpwhri/people?query=role%3Aowner)) will not do nefarious things to it.
 5. You trust that Roy will keep his ssh private key private.
 6. You trust that github will not be compromised (or if it is, that this code is not disturbed).